Calaveras Road is open to the public, 7 days a week.

 Future Road Closure

-A future 18 month road closure is scheduled to begin sometime in 2014.
+A future 18 month road closure is scheduled to begin sometime as early as mid-2016 to haul materials to build the dam.
 During the closure, Calaveras Road will be CLOSED to vehicle, pedestrian, and bicycle traffic between Geary Road to the Alameda / Santa Clara County boundary, weekdays only.
+The closure is necessary to protect the safety of the public on the road, while large trucks haul sands and gravels to the site.
 To stay updated, please join our road closure notification mailing list by emailing: email@example.com or calling our 24 hour answer hotline at (866) 973-1476.